 Select regression trees first.
 If your trained models do not predict the response accurately enough, then try other models with higher flexibility.
 To avoid overfitting, look for a less flexible model that provides sufficient accuracy.

-If you want to try all model types or train a group of the same type, then select one of the All options in the gallery.
+If you want to try all nonoptimizable models of the same or different types, then select one of the All options in the gallery.

 For next steps, see Compare and Improve Regression Models.